mjrotter4445/Pewlett-Hackard-Analysis/README.md

   <img width="300" height="300" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Graphics/Figure4tablefin.png">
 </p>
 <p align="center">
-Table with counts of retirees grouped by title
+Table with counts of retirees grouped by title - 90,398 positions TOTAL
 </p>

 4. Next, we need to plan.
 We need to know who might be eligible for a mentorship program.
-    -  Using a query, we gather 1549 records of employees who are eligible for a mentorship program based on their birthdates in the year 1965.
+    -  Using a query, we gather 1549 records of employees who are **eligible for a mentorship program** based on their birthdates in the year 1965.
     -  This table displays the list of employees who are eligble for a mentorship program to better plan for the Silver Tsunami and lessen the negative impacts to the organization.
 <p align="center">